ammupradeep/CSS-Learn-Udemy-Project/README.md

 The Projects are static websites created using HTMLand CSSand also the Bootstrap Framework

-The Project mainly aims on the basic htnml and css.
+The Project mainly aims on the basic html and css.